react-cosmos/react-cosmos/docs/getting-started/react-native.md

 # React Native

-This guide applies to React Native in general, including (but not limited to) Expo projects.
+This is a guide for setting up React Cosmos in a React Native project, with or without Expo.

 ## Getting started